lightbluening/Traffic_Web_Performance_Analysis/README.md

 ## 4. What are the bounce rates associated with different entry pages?
 SQL Codes and Results
 ![image](https://github.com/lightbluening/Traffic_Web_Performance_Analysis/assets/93415125/e6ee3889-c6b1-482c-893d-f88aa36ad3e1)

+Based on the results above, it is evident that the entry page '-lander-5' exhibits the lowest bounce rate of 0.3687.
+Following that, the '/home' entry page has a slightly higher bounce rate of 0.4168, while '/lander-2' has a bounce rate of 0.4517.
+On the other hand, the remaining three entry pages all have bounce rates exceeding 0.5, which can be considered relatively high.

 ## 5. What are the overall paid traffic bounce rate trend monthly of different entry page?
 SQL Codes and Results
 ![image](https://github.com/lightbluening/Traffic_Web_Performance_Analysis/assets/93415125/1af54696-4c96-4d89-adb4-cab2b698c125)